spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/glue-api/extending-a-rest-api-resource.md

 Spryker Glue REST API comes with a set of predefined APIs out of the box.
 You have the possibility to extend and customize them to your own project needs.
 For this purpose, you need to extend the Glue API modules that provide the relevant functionality on your project level.

-{% info_block infoBox "Before You Begin" %}
+{% info_block infoBox %}

 The following guide relies on your knowledge of the structure of a Glue REST API resource module and the behavior of its constituents.
-For more details, see the [Resource Modules](/docs/scos/dev/back-end-development/glue-api/glue-infrastructure.html#resource-modules
+For more details, see the [Resource Modules](/docs/scos/dev/back-end-development/glue-api/glue-infrastructure.html#resource-modules) section in **Glue Infrastructure**.

-{% endinfo_block %} section in **Glue Infrastructure**.)
+{% endinfo_block %}

 ## Prerequisites:
 To complete this tutorial, you need to comply with the following prerequisites: